johnsogg/cs2270/homeworks/hw-1-linked-lists/README.md

 Download the source files in the 'cpp' directory for homework 1.
 Implement the following functions in `linked_list.cpp`.
-Use the provided Makefile to build your program (cd to where your source code lives, where the Makefile is, and type `make`). _Later this afternoon I will create a simple testing program that should help out substantially._
+Use the provided Makefile to build your program (cd to where your source code lives, where the Makefile is, and type `make`).
+You may compile and run `linked_list_driver` to see how well it works, or not.

+Note that the driver program is just a good start.
+It is up to you to write the test code that convinces you that your code works.
+Go ahead and edit the driver file however you like.

+This is what the test program does out of the box.

+	$ make && ./linked_list_driver
+	c++ -g -Wall -Wextra   -c -o linked_list_driver.o linked_list_driver.cpp c++  -g -Wall -Wextra -o linked_list_driver linked_list_gabe.o linked_list_driver.cpp
+	Testing Linked List
+	Empty List Contents:
+	Empty List Contents after appending 16: 16
+	Initial List Contents: 5
+	After adding 42: 5 42
+	Should be 42, 32, 99: 5 42 32 99
+	Added 7 and 10: 5 42 32 99 7 10

-The point value for correctly implement each is given.
+The point value for correctly implementing each is given below:

-	init_node // 1 point
+1. init_node = 1 point

-	report // 2 points
+1. report = 2 points

-	append_data // 1 point
+1. append_data = 1 point

-	append // 2 points
+1. append = 2 points

-	insert_data // 1 point
+1. insert_data = 1 point

-	insert // 3 points
+1. insert = 3 points

-	remove // 3 points
+1. remove = 3 points

-	size // 1 point
+1. size = 1 point

-	contains // 1 point
+1. contains = 1 point

 You must do this assignment in C++.